aya49/202105_sfu_setup_pythoncpp/writeup.md

 ## Linux & Mac

-If your operating system (OS) is a Linux or a Mac, Python and C++ are pre-installed and set up on your machine!
+If your OS is a Linux or a Mac, Python and C++ are pre-installed and set up on your machine!
 It's just a matter of opening up the terminal and using them.

 For Linux computers, this guide assumes you are using a Gnome-based desktop environment (e.g. Ubuntu) that interfaces between you and Linux.

-Let's open up your terminal:
-- open the application menu (Linux) / launchpad (F4 on macOS).
+Let's open up your terminal: application menu (Linux) / launchpad (macOS) > search for "terminal" and select it.
-- enter the search term "terminal".
-- click on the application "terminal".

 ## Using your terminal

 The terminal is an interface where you can type commands for your OS to execute.

-Think of your terminal as a dumbed-down Siri who only takes super specific commands and you have to type the command out by hand; but as long as you know what the commands are, your terminal executes anything you would imagine you could do on an operating system, including executing your Python or C++ program.
+Think of your terminal as a _**dumbed-down Siri**_ who only takes super specific commandstyped out commands; but as long as you know what the commands are, your terminal can do almost anything!
+Including executing your C++ or Python program.

-If you have Firefox on your computer, you can let your terminal open it up for you; try typing the following command (not including the `$`) and pressing `enter`:
+If you have Firefox on your computer, you can let your terminal open it up for you; try typing the following command and pressing `enter`:

 ```
 $ firefox
 ```

-To terminate the command, press `ctrl-c` inside the terminal (select your terminal window to do anything in the terminal).
+Pro tip: select your terminal window to do anything in the terminal.

+Pro tip: press `ctrl-c` inside the terminal to terminate or stop any command, .

 You can even navigate your files!
 Here are a few basic commands:
 - `$ ls`: list the contents in your current directory.
 - `$ cd [directory]`: "change directory" i.e. go to the `[directory]` or the folder (that you saw when you `ls`-ed);
   - `$ cd /`: go to the root directory in your Linux & macOS.
-  - `cd /mnt/c`: go to the C drive on your Windows.
+  - `$ cd /mnt/c`: go to the C drive on your Windows.
   - `$ cd ..`: go to the parent directory.
   - On a macOS, an easy way to go to your current directory is by typing `$ cd `, and then dragging a file from your desired directory in the file explorer into your terminal; you will see that the complete "path" or series of directories leading to your file is copied into your terminal.
 Don't forget to delete the file name from the path because you're "changing directories" not files (e.g. `/home/users/yourname/yourfile.txt` > `/home/users/yourname/`).
 - `$ mkdir [directory]`: make a new directory.